Carroll Shelby: Driving career

-Shelby started driving professionally at age 29.Starting out as an amateur, Shelby raced his friend Ed Wilkin's MG TC in January 1952 at the Grand Prairie Naval Air Station drag meet, followed by other races.
-Then, he raced Charles Brown's Cadillac-Allards at Caddo Mills, Texas.
-At the end of 1952, Shelby won 4 races, taking home only trophies, not accepting any prize money.
+Shelby began his racing career as an amateur.
+In January 1952, Shelby raced his friend Ed Wilkin's MG TC at the Grand Prairie Naval Air Station drag meet.
+Later in the year, he raced Charles Brown's Cadillac-Allards at Caddo Mills, Texas.
+At the end of 1952, Shelby won four races, taking home only trophies, accepting no prize money.

-In 1953, Shelby raced Brown's Cad-Allard, followed by Roy Cherryhomes' Cad-Allard, winning 8 or 9 races.
-Then in 1954, he drove in the Mil Kilometros de la Ciudad de Buenos Aires, sponsored by the Automobile Club of Argentina and the Sports Car Club of America.
-This is where he met John Wyer, Aston Martin's team manager, who asked Shelby to drive their DBR3 at Sebring.
-The DBR3 did not finish Sebring in 1954 due to a broken rear axle.
+In 1953, Shelby raced Brown's Cad-Allard, then Roy Cherryhomes' Cad-Allard, winning eight or nine races.

+The following year, he drove in the Mil Kilometros de la Ciudad de Buenos Aires, sponsored by the Automobile Club of Argentina and the Sports Car Club of America.
+There he met John Wyer, Aston Martin's team manager, who asked Shelby to drive their DBR3 at Sebring.
+During the race, the DBR3 broke an axle and did not finish.

-Shelby traveled to Europe in April 1954, where he raced a DBR3 for John Wyer at Aintree, followed by Le Mans.
-Teaming up with Graham Whitehead, their Aston Martin took fifth at the Thousand Kilometers at Monza on 27 June.
-He then drove in the 3-car factory team effort at Silverstone on 17 July with Peter Collins and Roy Salvadori, all three cars taking the three top places.
+In April 1954, Shelby traveled to Europe, where he raced a DBR3 for Wyer at Aintree, then at Le Mans.
+He and Graham Whitehead took fifth in an Aston Martin at the Thousand Kilometers at Monza on 27 June.
+He then drove in the 3-car factory team effort at Silverstone on 17 July with Peter Collins and Roy Salvadori; they took the three top places.

-In August 1954, Shelby drove with Donald Healey, and his team.
+In August, Shelby drove with Donald Healey and his team.
 In an Austin-Healey 100S and supercharged 100S, they set Class D National speed records at the Bonneville Salt Flats.
 Shelby, Healey, Captain G.E.T.
-Eyston, Mortimer Morris Goodall, and Roy Jackson-Moore set about 70 new records, with Shelby setting 17 on his own.
+Eyston, Mortimer Morris Goodall, and Roy Jackson-Moore set about 70 records, with Shelby setting 17 on his own.
 Shelby was severely injured in a crash while racing an Austin-Healey in the Carrera Panamericana.

-Though he underwent eight months of operations, he continued to drive in 1955, winning about ten races, and a second-place showing at Sebring driving Allen Guiberson's Ferrari Monza.
-He then started driving Tony Paravano's Ferraris in August 1955.
-He won a further 30 races with the Ferrari in 1956, started driving for John Edgar, and opened Carroll Shelby Sports Cars in Dallas.
+Amid eight months of operations, he continued to drive in 1955, winning about ten races and mounting a second-place showing at Sebring driving Allen Guiberson's Ferrari Monza.
+He started driving Tony Paravano's Ferraris in August.

-He drove in the Mount Washington Hillclimb Auto Race in a specially prepared Ferrari 375 GP roadster, to a record run of 10 minutes, 21.8 seconds on his way to victory in 1956.
+In 1956, he won 30 more races with the Ferrari, started driving for John Edgar, and opened Carroll Shelby Sports Cars in Dallas.
+He drove in the Mount Washington Hillclimb Auto Race in a specially prepared Ferrari 375 GP roadster, to a record run of 10 minutes, 21.8 seconds.
 He also set records at Giants Despair Hillclimb, and raced at Brynfan Tyddyn.

-He was Sports Illustrated magazine's driver of the year in 1956 and 1957.
+He was Sports Illustrated magazine's driver of the year in 1956.

-Racing John Edgar's 4.5-liter Maserati at the Riverside International Raceway in September 1957, he was involved in a crash that caused injuries requiring 72 stitches and plastic surgery for broken bones in his nose and cheekbones.
-However, he returned in November, winning with the same car at the same course, against Masten Gregory and Dan Gurney.
+In September 1957, he raced John Edgar's 4.5-liter Maserati at the Riverside International Raceway, where he was involved in a crash that caused injuries requiring 72 stitches and plastic surgery for broken bones in his nose and cheekbones.
+He returned in November, winning with the same car at the same course, against Masten Gregory and Dan Gurney.
+He repeated as Sports Illustrated driver of the year.